 You are driving down the street, you notice your Tesla is running out of power.
 Okay, simple solution.
 Charge her up and get back on the road.
 Charging your car should be easy.
 Why is it so difficult to do?
 Some cities are not packed with Tesla charging stations.
-Here in Milwaukee, I am not aware of one.
+Here in Milwaukee, it is difficult to find one.
 To charge your car, you will need the proper adapters.
 We can make it possible for you to charge your EV right at home.

 You are an industrial worker and tomorrow you need to reach over 30 feet across your job site with your Welder.
 The only power available to you is your generator.
 How is this going to happen?
 We can help find a solution to your cable length problem today.

 This weekend you will be traveling in your new RV and you have no clue how you will power it.
 The campground your heading to is not compatible with your RV outlet.
 Simple, just get on our website and grab the adapter you will need to power your RV right up.

 "Hold on, I am on your site and there are so many options for EV, RV, and other charging adapters.
 How am I supposed to know which one will work properly with my product?"
 This is a valid customer question.
 We are here to help you figure it out.
 You need to know what equipment or devices you are trying to power and from what source or socket will be powering them.

 The first thing to do is figure out what socket you will be using to power your equipment or device.
 Once you know which socket you will be using, look closely at the socket and find the printed text such as NEMA L5-30R or L5-30 to define the socket you have.